Course

 G2: The student is able to acquire, structure and present scientific material orally and in writing.

-Minimum prerequisites are Studiespecialisering and R1 + R2 (or similar) from high school.
+Minimum prerequisites are R1 + R2 from high school (or mathematics from the Pre-engineering Forkurs for ingeniørutdanning/Realfagskurs or similar).
 It is an advantage to have taken FYS100 Mechanics and MAT100 Mathematical methods 1.

 1) The calculator must be simple (non-programmable).
 See which calculators are approved under "Permitted aids during an exam" on our website.